jenkinsci/vectorcast-execution-plugin/README.md

 ## Controlling Where Jobs Run

-When using a Pipeline Job, the subjobs are created to run on specific node related to the compiler chosen for the environment.
+When using a Pipeline Job, the sub jobs are created to run on specific node related to the compiler chosen for the environment.
 For example:

 ![](docs/images/restrict.png)